 A UK movies fan has to subscribe to 27 services to get a full catalog of current(ish) releases.
 On the 27th Sept, Torrentfeak comments on an MPAA funded report on film distribution in the USA.
 It highlights the oddity that the most used service (Netflix) has the weakest catalogue.
-Later in the year, the researcher, KPMG LLP published a report on the UK market, which Torrentfreak commented on here….
+Later in the year, the researcher, KPMG LLP published a report on the UK market, and locally hosted here … which Torrentfreak commented on here….
 The headline was that a film fan wanting the best catalogue would need to subscribe to 27 services, which seems a bit excessive.

 (How right is this?
 Is it just SVOD that’s weak, what does it say about EST vs SVOD?
 What’s the obvious vertical integration strategies?
 What insight does Tim Wu’s master switch have to offer?

 These stats are admittedly a fairly impressive read, but the details take off some the shine.
 Accessing content online should be a relatively painless affair, but UK film fans are going to need quite a lot of patience if they want the broadest possible choice.